adimosh/IX.Framework/doc/FrameworkVersionsSupport.md

 For every version of the below framework versions that become unsupported, the next release of any library in the framework will remove support for it.

+## IX deprecation notices

+### 2022, May 8th

+Starting the next version of any package after the date of May 8th, 2022, IX Framework will only support the following targets (with the ability to run an all supported frameworks):

+- .NET Framework 4.6.2
+- .NET Standard 2.0
+- .NET Standard 2.1
+- .NET 6

+### 2022, December 5th

+Starting the next version of any package after the date of December 5th, 2022, IX Framework will only support the following targets (with the ability to run an all supported frameworks):

+- .NET Framework 4.6.2
+- .NET Standard 2.0
+- .NET 6
+- .NET 7 (pending release, should .NET 6 dependency libraries be incompatible)

+### Next stages

+After the end of the year 2022, IX Framework will begin a transition towards .NET-only.
+As such, support for .NET Framework will slowly be dropped, wherever possible, and immediately based on any deprecation announcements made by Microsoft.
+No new targets, either general or platform-specific, will be added that target anything below .NET 6.

+Support for .NET Framework below .NET 4.7.2 (henceforth supported through the use of .NET Standard 2.0) will slowly be dropped, and, at the first initiative from Microsoft, the .NET Framework 4.6.2 target will be either updated or dropped entirely.

+I fully expect that, by the end of 2025, there will no longer be any reason to support anything below that year's LTS .NET release.

 ## .NET Version lifecycle

 ### Symbols legend